c-o-l-i-n/personal-website/content/blog/angular-ai-chatbot.md

 ## Real-Time Response Streaming with RxJS

 First, we use the Angular `HttpClient` to send a POST request containing our prompt.
-Since our backend is streaming small chunks of data over time, we need to tell the HTTP Client to `observe: events` and `reportProgress`:
+Since our backend is streaming small chunks of data over time, we need to tell the `HttpClient` to `observe: events` and `reportProgress`:

 ```ts
 // src/app/message.service.ts